 Special occasions and celebrations can be a time of joy for many people.
-However, if you have cancer or are caring for someone with cancer, you and those around you may have mixed emotions about celebrating or simply not feel like celebrating at all.
+However, if you have cancer or are caring for someone with cancer, you and those around you may have mixed emotions about celebrating.
+You may simply not feel like celebrating at all.
 This is completely normal.

-Side effects from treatment, such as nausea, fatigue and pain, may also make the usual festivities difficult.
-You can benefit from additional support or to find a different way to celebrate.
+Side effects from treatment, such as nausea, fatigue and pain may also make the usual festivities difficult.

-If you have been diagnosed with cancer or are caring for someone with cancer, we hope these tips may help you make the most of special occasions.
+We hope these tips help you make the most of special occasions:

 - Discuss with your family and friends what you are able to manage and then make a plan.
-Make a list of things you can do and what people can do to assist such as cooking, shopping or travel to appointments.
+List things you can do and things your loved ones can do, such as cooking, shopping or travel to appointments.
 Ask for and accept offers of help.

 - If you are not able to attend the celebration, ask someone to take a video, or use Skype or Facetime so you can still be part of the festivities.